 Video marketing 101

 Barring the technical know-how required to put a video together, the logistics of video marketing function the same way as any other.
-Make content that furthers your goals, whether it’s raising brand awareness, boosting sales, launching new products, or increasing customer engagement.
+Make content that furthers your goals, whether it’s raising brand awareness, boosting sales, launching a new brand, new products, or increasing customer engagement.
 However, putting together a successful campaign is a little trickier.
 Tracking metrics and measuring customer engagement are the keys to optimizing your campaign.
 This is all the more true given how data-focused video marketing can be.
 Absorb these fundamentals to get your campaign started on the right track:

 The one downside of video content is its cost when compared to alternatives like graphics and emails.
 However, this investment can pay big dividends if sensibly budgeted and well-executed and do more for brand awareness than a piece of copy ever could.
 Production budgets need to include filming equipment, editing software, and the professional talent needed to put everything together.
 Often – especially when starting out – it is more cost-effective to outsource all or even just part of this process.